SpirinEgor/spellchecker_story/README.md

    1. Normalized Damerau-Levenshtein distance.
    2. Normalized Jaro-Winkler distance.
    3. Normalized length of the longest common subsequences.
-3. Logistic regression predicts the probability of correct fix by these features.
+3. Train classifier to predict the probability of correct fix by these features.

 ### Normalized distance